-- Some noses may not suit your face at all, and whatever your surgeon’s level of expertise, your new nose may not make you feel happy about the way your face looks.
+- Sometimes, no matter your surgeon’s level of expertise, your new nose may not make you as happy as you originally wanted.

-- Think about your perfect nose and discuss your ideas with your experienced plastic surgeon.
-Together, you will be able to work out an appropriate nose for your face, a nose that would not stick out and look too ‘fake’.
+- Think about your perfect nose and discuss your ideas with your specialist plastic surgeon.
+Together, you will be able to work out the nose that is realistic and perfect for you.

 Will a nose job make me prettier?

-- Most patients say that they feel much prettier, whatever the scope of the nose job.
+- Most patients say they feel prettier, whatever the scope of the nose job.

-- A rhinoplasty will remove any asymmetry, humps, or any other feature of your nose you may not like.
+- A rhinoplasty will remove asymmetry, humps, and other features of your nose you may not be happy with.

-- Consult your specialised plastic surgeon and discuss what results a rhinoplasty could bring you.
+- Consult your specialist plastic surgeon and discuss what a rhinoplasty could do for you.

 Can a nose job change your voice?